Translate into Afrikaans Translate into French Translate into German Translate into Portuguese

 Maximise the Waveform Display Area

-Use F11 to toggle Full Screen Mode for the Waveform Area.
+Use F11 to toggle Full-Screen Mode for the Waveform Area.

 Often it helps to remove all menus and other distractions so that you can focus on the waveform.
 Use the F11 key to maximise the waveform display to fill the entire monitor.
 Use F11 agan to restore.